mlian031/ragable/deploy.md

         versionName: latest
 ```

-**Important:** Apply this configuration (or any updates) to your Google Cloud project.
-Run the following command:
+**Important:** Apply this configuration (or any updates) to your Google Cloud project before the first deployment attempt:

 ```bash
 gcloud deploy apply --file clouddeploy.yaml --region=us-central1 --project=ragable
 ```

+---

-## Step 4: Configure Service Account, Secrets, and WIF
+## Step 5: Configure Service Account, Secrets, and WIF

-This involves setting up the service account that Cloud Run will use, creating secrets for sensitive data, and configuring Workload Identity Federation (WIF) to allow GitHub Actions to securely authenticate to Google Cloud.
+This involves setting up the service account, creating secrets, and configuring Workload Identity Federation (WIF).

-### 4a.
+### 5a.
 Grant Permissions to Runtime Service Account

 Grant the service account (`github-actions-deployer@ragable.iam.gserviceaccount.com`) permissions to access secrets and Vertex AI.